valencik/mastersAPSC/documents/thesis/thesis.md

 `Adam Sarty` and `A.Sarty` are both valid identifies for a single author.
 An application to locate multiple identifiers of this type would require a significant modification to the existing string metrics.
 There are many open source implementations of string distance functions, so a modification is not out of the question.
+However, such a modification is outside the scope of this work.

+%- TODO future work?
 Another approach could simplify the list of authors while accepting potential loss of information.
 The current number of unique identifiers after data preparation is $100147$, if we remove all identifiers that include "` the `" in their name we reduce to $98788$ identifiers.
 This has the effect of removing collaborations from the author list.